AnnaVargova/AutomationShield_wiki/MotoShield.md

 # About

 The board was developed within the framework of a bachelor's thesis at the Institute of Automation, Measurement and Applied Informatics of the Faculty of Mechanical Engineering (FME), Slovak University of Technology in Bratislava in 2017/2018.
+You may download the resulting thesis [here](https://github.com/gergelytakacs/AutomationShield/wiki/Publications)

 ## Authors